kevinzhu822/PhoneNumberLookup/README.md

 To avoid this issue, I would include `node_modules` in the `.gitignore` file and let AWS handle the installation of dependencies during deployment.
 AWS provides different methods for handling dependencies, such as using an `npm install` command during deployment.
 By using that technique, AWS can cache dependencies across deployments and help us reduce cold start times for this API.

+**Improvement 5: Use a robust mocking/stubbing framework like `Sinon` for testing.**

+While I created simple stub objects directly for this project to minimize the number of dependencies and keep it relatively simple, using a more powerful testing framework like `Sinon` would make it much easier to create test doubles, especially for more complex test cases.
+With `Sinon`, we could easily create and manipulate stubs, spies, and mocks for our tests, as well as use its features for testing asynchronous code.
+This would make our test suite more robust, reliable, and maintainable over time.